Patellar Tracking DisorderSkip to the navigation

 Patellar tracking disorder is usually caused by several problems combined, such as:

-- Ligaments, tendons, or muscles that are too loose or too tight.
+- Tendons, ligaments, or muscles in the leg that are too tight or too loose.

 You are more likely to have patellar tracking disorder if you have any of the above problems and you are overweight, run, or play sports that require repeated jumping, knee bending, or squatting.